kejaripalu/kejaripalu/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Repository ini merupakan kumpulan project opensource yang dibuat oleh Kejaksaan Negeri Palu.
+Repository ini merupakan kumpulan project opensource yang dibuat oleh Kejaksaan Negeri Palu (non official).